Metric minimizing surfaces revisited: Disc retracts

 Let us define a new map $s'\:\DD\to\ Y$ by setting $s'(z)=y$ for any $x\in \Omega$ and $s'(x)=s(x)$ for any $x\notin \Omega$.

 By construction, $s'$ and $s$ agree on $\partial\DD$.
 Moreover, $s\succcurlyeq s'$ because of the majorization $\mu\:\hat\pi_s(x)\zz\mapsto \hat\pi_{s'}(x)$.

 Note that

 for a pair of distinct points $x,x'\in \Omega$.
-In particular, $\mu$ is not an isometry, a contradiction. \qeds
+In particular, $\mu$ is not distance-preserving, a contradiction. \qeds

-\begin{thm}{Lemma} Let $Y$ be a metric space and assume that a map $f\:\DD\to Y$ has no bubbles.
-Then $|\DD|_f$ is homeomorphic to a disc retract with boundary curve $\bar\pi_f|_{\SS^1}$. \end{thm}
+\begin{thm}{Lemma} Let $Y$ be a metric space.
+Assume that a map $f\:\DD\to Y$ has no bubbles.
+Then $|\DD|_f$ is homeomorphic to a disc-retract with boundary curve~$\bar\pi_f|_{\SS^1}$. \end{thm}

-This lemma is nearly identical to \cite[Corollary 7.12]{LW3}; it could be considered a disc version of Moore's quotient theorem \cite{moore}, \cite{daverman} which states that if a continuous map $f$ from the sphere $\SS^2$ to a Hausdorff space $X$ has acyclic fibers, then $f$ can be approximated by a homeomorphism; in particular $X$ is homeomorphic to $\SS^2$.
+This lemma is nearly identical to \cite[Corollary 7.12]{LW3}.
+It could be considered a disc version of Moore's quotient theorem \cite{moore, daverman}.
+The latter states that \textit{if a continuous map $f$ from the sphere $\SS^2$ to a Hausdorff space $X$ has acyclic fibers, then $f$ can be approximated by a homeomorphism}; in particular, $X$ is homeomorphic to $\SS^2$.

 \parit{Proof.} From Lemma~\ref{lem:picont} we know that $\bar\pi_f$ is continuous and hence $|\DD|_f$ is a compact metric space.

 The mapping cone over $\DD$ along its boundary is homeomorphic to the sphere $\SS^2$; denote by $\Sigma$ the mapping cone over $|\DD|_f$ with respect to $\bar\pi_s|_{\SS^1}$.
 Let us extend the map $\bar\pi_f$ to a map between the mapping cones $\SS^2\to\Sigma$.
 Note that this map satisfies Moore's quotient theorem, hence the statement follows. \qeds